Domain 3, Test 7, Module 1, Bluebook App - Transitions and Notes

 - (D) Instead,

-3. Confirm the Correct Answer:
+3. Confirm the Winner:

-Example 3: Duchamp's Fountain and Challenging Art (Question 23)
+Example 3: Duchamp's Impactful "Fountain" (Question 23)

 Artist Marcel Duchamp created his 1917 artwork, "Fountain," with the goal of questioning traditional artistic norms. ________, "Fountain" successfully accomplished this objective.